TRaSH-Guides/Guides/docs/Downloaders/SABnzbd/Basic-Setup.md

 `Settings` => `Folders` => `System Folders`
 ![!Folders: System Folders](images/sabnzbd-folders-system-folders.png)

+!!! info "Starting from 4.3.x+ SABnzbd has a hidden (archive) history."

+Using the .nzb Backup Folder is still recommended as it is useful for dupe detection (hash matching) or if you need to retry something from the past.
-I recommend the .nzb Backup Folder because sabnzbd doesn't have a hidden history and having remove from history enabled in Sonarr/Radarr is the best method.
-This allows you to see your past downloads and it is used for duplicate download detection/prevention.
-Default is empty, I picked history because it is easy.
-It'll end up in the `/config` folder for Docker, which isn't crazy... but this is literally compressed nzb files, so can end up pretty big.
-But the choice is yours what you prefer.
+The default is empty, I picked history because it is easy.
+It'll end up in the `/config` folder for Docker, which isn't crazy... but this is only compressed nzb files, so it can end up pretty big.
+The choice is yours what you prefer.

 ---

 ## Servers

-[Sabnzbd Documentation](https://sabnzbd.org/wiki/configuration/4.0/servers){:target="\_blank" rel="noopener noreferrer"}
+[Sabnzbd Documentation](https://sabnzbd.org/wiki/configuration/4.3/servers){:target="\_blank" rel="noopener noreferrer"}

 `Settings` => `Servers` => `Add Server`
 ![!Servers](images/sabnzbd-servers.png)